There are so many different types of fat out there.

 - Trans fat has no place in the food chain (or our bodies).

 - The most heat-stable cooking fats are coconut oil, animal fats, and extra virgin olive oil.

-- Saturated fat is not harmful like once thought, but that doesn’t mean we should consume it in unlimited amounts.
+- Saturated fat is not as harmful as once thought, but that doesn’t mean we should consume it in unlimited amounts.